 As an exercise, try SEON’s free email lookup tool below to see what information can be associated with a single email address, and what enriched data points might be red flags if a sudden unexpected discrepancy were to arise.

 How Does Business Email Compromise Work?

-BEC works by convincing an employee to make a payment or release confidential information outside of a company’s usual procedures.
-Fraudsters use openly available information from the internet, along with data gained through fraudulent means to achieve this.
-This can include spoofing email accounts, phishing, malware, or the use of details purchased on the dark web.
+BEC works by convincing an employee to disclose information that leads to their email account being accessed by an unauthorized party.
+From there, a fraudster may impersonate that employee, requesting payments or confidential information, or using that account to gain further access into the company’s sensitive data infrastructure.
+Fraudsters use openly available information from the internet, along with data gained through phishing tactics to achieve this.
+This can include spoofing lookalike email accounts, phishing, or malware hidden in innocuous business documents that get downloaded.
+In some cases, harvested login credentials may simply be put on sale on the dark web.

-Fraudsters pose as a legitimate business contact – usually a senior executive or a known supplier – to play on the employee’s trust.
-They then will often use a sense of urgency to talk the employee into making a fast payment that bypasses normal protocols.
-They can also introduce an element of confidentiality to explain why the usual procedures can’t be followed and might even promise a promotion or bonus.
+Fraudsters may pose as a legitimate business contact – usually a senior executive or a known supplier – to play on the employee’s trust.
+They then will often use a sense of urgency to talk the employee into making a fast payment that bypasses normal protocols, potentially introducing an element of confidentiality to explain why the usual procedures can’t be followed and might even promise a promotion or bonus.